tomc944/AdventurerCollective/README.md

 ### Phase 6: User profile (2 days)

 Phase 6 shows a user profile which links all of the functionality together.
 React components will be on the user profile.
-A large part of thhis stage will be focused on making sure the displayed react component is the that was clicked on in the User profile (i.e. User show page)
+A large part of this stage will be focused on making sure the displayed react component is the that was clicked on in the User profile (i.e. User show page).

 [Details][phase-six]